In this tutorial, we will be showing you how to add either the PCF8523, DSL1307 or DS3231 real-time clock (RTC) modules to your Raspberry Pi.

 DS1307

-1. Let’s begin this tutorial by ensuring our Raspberry Pi is entirely up to date; this ensures that we will be utilizing all the latest software available.
+Let’s begin this tutorial by ensuring our Raspberry Pi is entirely up to date; this ensures that we will be using the latest software available.

 sudo apt update

-2. With the Raspberry Pi now entirely up to date we can now run its configuration tool to begin the process of switching on I2C.
+3. With the Raspberry Pi now entirely up to date, we can run its configuration tool to begin the process of switching on I2C.
+This is the protocol used by most of the popular RTC chips to interface with the Raspberry Pi.

 3. This command will bring up the configuration tool; this tool is an easy way to make a variety of changes to your Raspberry Pi’s configuration.
 Today, however, we will only by exploring how to enable the I2C interface.